drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/tutorial/main.md

 # Tutorial

-We will here use a computer to gain some evidence to help tackle the following problem.
+You will here use a computer to gain some evidence to help tackle the following problem.

 ```{admonition} Problem